 2. Pace yourself

-you feel like you’re running on empty from the moment you wake up, it might be helpful to prioritize what you focus on any given day/week.
-Pacing yourself can also help
+If your energy is low and you feel like you’re running on empty from the moment you wake up, it might be helpful to prioritize what you focus on any given day/week.
+Pacing yourself can also help manage pain.

 - Taking a look at your schedule, is there anything that can go altogether?
 Any plans or meetings that can be canceled or postponed?
 Things you don’t want to think or worry about right now?